SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 ![image](static/documentation_files/images/user_story_images/us6_cat_exists.png)

-*When a new category is successfully added, the visitor is taken back to the `Manage Categories`page and a flash message is displayed.
-The new category  *
+*When a new category is successfully added, the visitor is taken back to the `Manage Categories`page and a flash message is displayed.*

 ![image](static/documentation_files/images/user_story_images/us6_new_cat_msg.png)
 ![image](static/documentation_files/images/user_story_images/us6_new_cat_after.png)